 Yes.
 It is too early to know precisely how the months ahead will unfold, in Scandinavia or in the U.S., but here are a few things we do know will be different:

-- Due to European border policies changing frequently, and in order to minimize the spread of COVID-19 as well as exposure for our students and our communities, all program sponsored travel will take place only in Denmark (for DIS Copenhagen) or Sweden (for DIS Stockholm), and independent international travel will also be prohibited.
-See more under “Can I travel outside Denmark or Sweden during my semester?” below.
+- Due to European border policies changing frequently, and in order to minimize the spread of COVID-19 as well as exposure for our students and our communities, all independent international travel will be prohibited.
+See more under “Can I travel outside Denmark?” below.

-- All courses will be ready to move to remote learning in case any student(s) need to continue their coursework online for any period of time due to COVID illness or exposure.
+- Once in person, all courses will be ready to move to remote learning in case any individual student(s) need to continue their coursework online for any period of time due to COVID-19 illness or exposure, or public health requirements.

 Given the quickly changing situation in relation to COVID-19, we will continue to make the necessary modifications across the student experience, and will keep you updated via email and here.